Exploring History

 and the most recently-committed version.
 The output is the same as what you

-(try it).
+would get if you leave out HEAD (try it).
 The real goodness in all this is

 when you can refer to previous commits.
 We do that by adding ~1